Bisxsh/WhosThatPixelmon/readme.md

     }
 ]

-#Enables item rewards being given
+# Enables item rewards being given
 itemsEnabled=true

-#List of commands to be run by the server when a player wins the chat game (all commands will be exectued)
+# List of commands to be run by the server when a player wins the chat game (all commands will be executed)
-#Type <player> in the command string to insert the winning player in the command.
+# Type <player> in the command string to insert the winning player in the command.
-#The command you enter here must be a valid command that is executable by the server.
+# The command you enter here must be a valid command that is executable by the server.
 commands=[
         "give <player> minecraft:diamond 1" #example command, will give the winning player a diamond "give <player> minecraft:emerald 1"
 ]

-#Enable/disable commands list (see above) being executed when a player wins
+# Enable/disable commands list (see above) being executed when a player wins
 commandsEnabled=false

-#Enable/disable answer being revealed if the sprite is not guessed correctly in time
+# Enable/disable answer being revealed if the sprite is not guessed correctly in time
 revealAnswer=false

-#Time interval between successive instances of the chatgame.
+# Time interval between successive instances of the chat-game.
 A random time between these values will be used when counting
-#towards the next event launch.
+# towards the next event launch.
 Make both values the same if you want the event to launch at the same time interval.
 time {
     maximumTimeInterval=35
     minimumTimeInterval=30
 }

-#Time interval in seconds for players to enter guesses for the chat game
+# Time interval in seconds for players to enter guesses for the chat game
 guessingTime=30

-#Prefix that will be shown in front of messages that are broadcast, e.g. [Chat Games]
+# Prefix that will be shown in front of messages that are broadcast, e.g. [Chat Games]
+# Note: A space at the end is not needed, and will appear double spaced in game if present.
 prefix = "[Chat Games]"

+# Message displayed when the chat game launches
+startingMessage = "'Whos that Pixelmon' will begin in 5 seconds.
+Have an empty main hand to participate"

+# Message displayed when the chat game is not answered correctly
+noAnswerMessage = "Nobody guessed correctly in time"

+# Message displayed when answer is revealed
+# Note: Pixelmon names will still remain in English.
+This message will be constructed in the contexts:
+# "[noAnswerMessage]. [revealAnswerMessage] <name of pixelmon>!" e.g. Nobody guessed correctly in time.
+It's Dewott!
+# "<player> [guessedMessage]. [revealAnswerMessage] <name of pixelmon>!" e.g. Biscuitss_ guessing correctly.
+It's Dewott!
+revealedAnswerMessage = "It's"

+# Message displayed when the chat game is guessed correctly
+# Usage:
+# "<player> [guessedMessage]. [revealAnswerMessage] <name of pixelmon>!" e.g. Biscuitss_ guessed correctly.
+It's Dewott!
+guessedMessage = "guessed correctly"

+# Message displayed when the winner receives an item reward
+# Usage:
+# <itemReceivedMessage> [item name] x[item amount] e.g. You have received ultra ball x2
+itemReceivedMessage = "You have received"

+# List of potential item rewards, a random item will be selected from the list if itemRewardsEnabled=true
+item=[
+    {
+        # Quantity of item being given
+        amount=2
+        # The ItemID of the item being rewarded, enable tooltips in-game to see itemIDs when hovering over items
+        name="pixelmon:rare_candy"
+    },
+    {
+        amount=2
+        name="pixelmon:ultra_ball"
+    }
+]

+# Enables item rewards being given
+itemsEnabled=true

+# List of commands to be run by the server when a player wins the chat game (all commands will be executed)
+# Type <player> in the command string to insert the winning player in the command.
+# The command you enter here must be a valid command that is executable by the server.
+commands=[
+        "give <player> minecraft:diamond 1" #example command, will give the winning player a diamond "give <player> minecraft:emerald 1"
+]

+# Enable/disable commands list (see above) being executed when a player wins
+commandsEnabled=false

+# Enable/disable answer being revealed if the sprite is not guessed correctly in time
+revealAnswer=false

+# Time interval between successive instances of the chat-game.
+A random time between these values will be used when counting
+# towards the next event launch.
+Make both values the same if you want the event to launch at the same time interval.
+time {
+    maximumTimeInterval=35
+    minimumTimeInterval=30
+}

+# Time interval in seconds for players to enter guesses for the chat game
+guessingTime=30

+# Prefix that will be shown in front of messages that are broadcast, e.g. [Chat Games]
+# Note: A space at the end is not needed, and will appear double spaced in game if present.
+prefix = "[Chat Games]"

+# Message displayed when the chat game launches
+startingMessage = "'Whos that Pixelmon' will begin in 5 seconds.
+Have an empty main hand to participate"

+# Message displayed when the chat game is not answered correctly
+noAnswerMessage = "Nobody guessed correctly in time"

+# Message displayed when answer is revealed
+# Note: Pixelmon names will still remain in English.
+This message will be constructed in the contexts:
+# "[noAnswerMessage]. [revealAnswerMessage] <name of pixelmon>!" e.g. Nobody guessed correctly in time.
+It's Dewott!
+# "<player> [guessedMessage]. [revealAnswerMessage] <name of pixelmon>!" e.g. Biscuitss_ guessing correctly.
+It's Dewott!
+revealedAnswerMessage = "It's"

+# Message displayed when the chat game is guessed correctly
+# Usage:
+# "<player> [guessedMessage]. [revealAnswerMessage] <name of pixelmon>!" e.g. Biscuitss_ guessed correctly.
+It's Dewott!
+guessedMessage = "guessed correctly"

+# Message displayed when the winner receives an item reward
+# Usage:
+# <itemReceivedMessage> [item name] x[item amount] e.g. You have received ultra ball x2
+itemReceivedMessage = "You have received"
 ```
 #### Changing item rewards:
 To change the possible item rewards, simply copy and paste the following block of text inbetween the square brackets, making sure there is a comma after the final curly brace if another block is to follow.
 The amount of blocks represent the amount of potential item rewards when the chat game is answered correctly.